 There isn’t anyone on the planet who can deny the pleasure of watching a good Rube Goldberg machine.
 For those of you who don’t know, Rube Goldberg was an American cartoonist, often referred to as the “father of invention” for his series of comics depicting what we call Rube Goldberg machines: Complicated, deliberately over-engineered contraptions that ultimately perform a very simple task.
 Ironically, they’re rarely (if ever) built by rubes.
 One step triggers the next in a chain reaction until the final task is complete.
 Once it starts, it’s practically impossible to peel yourself away from the anticipation of what’s coming next.

 From Japan to the United States, Goldberg contraptions have flooded cultures around the world in commercials, contests, movies, and TV shows.
 We’ve put together a collection of some of the best Rube Goldberg machines, apparatuses, inventions, and devices that will blow your freakin’ mind — one domino at a time.
-If you like these, check out our picks for the coolest Lego machines or a collection of useful 3D print ideas.
+If you like these, check out our picks for the coolest Lego machines.

 DREWuhPicture — The Pizza Machine